Cybersecurity Guide

 Graduate students often engage in applied research, developing AI models that detect insider threats, analyze malware behavior, or predict system vulnerabilities.
 Capstone projects are commonly required and may involve real-world data from academic, government, or industry partners.

-Common threads in AI and cybersecurity training
+Core skills taught in AI and cybersecurity degrees

 Across the academic programs reviewed, several core competencies consistently emerge: